Devonport, Tasmania: Demographics

 In 2021, the population of Devonport was 26,150.

 External population demographics estimate the resident population for Devonport at 26,977 in 2023, with a population density of 242.8 people per square km across a land area of 111.1 km2.

 Devonport City Council has set specific population growth goals for the city, aiming to achieve a population of 30,000 by 2030 and 35,000 by 2040.

 The median weekly household income is $1,167, compared to $1,746 nationally.
 24.6% of households total weekly income is less than $650 week, while 10.4% of households weekly income exceeds $3,000.
 This compares to national rates of 16.5% and 24.3% respectively.

 34.3% of households renting, and 8.1% of owned households with a mortgage experience housing stress, where rent or mortgage repayments payments exceed 30% of total income.

 Devonport is home to a sizable First Nations population, with 1,971 residents, comprising 7.5% of the population, identifying as Indigenous Australians.
 This percentage surpasses the national average of 3.8% of the total Australian population.
 83.6% of residents were born in Australia.
 2.9% were born in England, 0.8% in India and New Zealand and 0.6% in each Nepal, Philippines and Mainland China.

 89.9% of people spoke only English at home.
 6.3% of households use a non-English language, including Mandarin (0.8%), Nepali (0.7%), Punjabi (0.4%) and Vietnamese and Tongan (0.3%).

 In the 2021 census, 51.1% of people in Devonport professed no religion.
 38.7% specified a Christian religious affiliation (including 12.4% as Anglicanism, 11.6% Catholic and 3.5% Uniting Church).
 Other religious affiliations include Hinduism (1.1%), Buddhism (0.9%), Islam (0.4%) and Sikhism (0.3%).

 Geography

 Climate

 Devonport experiences a mild oceanic climate with small annual temperature ranges, influenced by its coastal exposure and frequent westerly frontal systems.
-Summers are generally mild: from January to March average daytime maxima are around 20 to 22 °C, with occasional warmer spells into the high 20 °C and periodic cool changes when fronts pass.
+Summers are generally mild: from January to March average daytime maxima are around 20 to 22 °C, with occasional warmer spells into the high-twenties and periodic cool changes when fronts pass.

 Winters are cool and frequently cloudy, with regular light rain from passing fronts; July and August are typically the wettest months of the year.
 Daytime maxima in July average about 13 °C and nights are usually above freezing, while winter days rarely exceed about 15 °C. Spring and early summer (September to December) are typically cool to mild and windy, with frequent showers interspersed with sunnier breaks as weather systems move across the north coast.